tongwu-msft/azure-rest-api-specs/api-index/index.md

 }
 ```

-Similarly, for the HTTPS PUT example, we would receive a response header similar to the following, confirming that our PUT operation to add the "ExampleResourceGroup" was successful :
+Similarly, for the HTTPS PUT example, we should receive a response header similar to the following, confirming that our PUT operation to add the "ExampleResourceGroup" was successful :

 ```
 HTTP/1.1 200 OK